You are here

 Standing as the only major museum in the world strictly dedicated to showcasing the artistry of women, the National Museum of Women in the Arts makes for an enthralling experience.
 The museum’s collection features art stretching all the way back to the 16th century.
 A highlight: Frida Kahlo’s stunning self-portrait that she gifted to Russian revolutionary Leon Trotsky, with whom she had a brief but passionate affair.

 The National Gallery of Art presents some of the world’s finest works of art, while its sculpture garden serves as an ideal romantic rendezvous.
-Walk by Robert Indiana’s famed AMOR (which translates to “Love”) sculpture, then take to the ice at the on-site ice rink.
-Admission costs just $8.50 per person, while skate rentals are only $3 per person.
+Walk by Robert Indiana’s famed AMOR (which translates to “Love”) sculpture, a play on the artist's iconic LOVE works.

 Stroll along the banks of the Potomac River near The Watergate Hotel at dusk, watch the sun set beneath the Key Bridge and share a beautiful moment you’ll remember for years.
 Then, toast to each other at Kingbird – the new French-American restaurant inside the Watergate – with any of the by-the-glass bubbly options.

 On Saturdays and Sundays, Richard Sandoval’s Latin-Asian fusion restaurant goes all out with an unlimited prix fixe brunch from 10 a.m. – 3 p.m.
 You can sip on Mimosas and Bloody Marys to your heart’s content while dining on a wide selection of brunch plates.
 After you and your significant other are done indulging, navigate 14th Street and U Street, one of the most buzzworthy areas of DC.